150+ Rare Words in English

 The word Curmudgeon and its meaning

-(Adj) A bad-tempered, difficult, or grouchy person.
+(Adj) A bad-tempered, grouchy person.

 The old man down the street was known as a curmudgeon who never had a kind word for anyone.